STEM-ENRG/javascript_practice/README.md

 Open VSCode and Click Open and choose the folder where you placed the unzipped files.

 ## Clone
-@todo:
-I think you may have to open again in VSCode?
-Test this out

 Change to the directory where the files are: `cd javascript_practice`

 Make sure you have 7 files in your directory: `ls`